D. J. Bryant

 Darrell "D. J." Bryant (born March 3, 1989) is an American former football outside linebacker.
 He played college football at James Madison University.

-Early years
+Early life

 He attended Randallstown High School in Randallstown, Maryland.
 He was Most Valuable Player of the Baltimore City-County All-Star game.
 He also was a two-time All-County defensive end and wide receiver at Randallstown High School.

 College career

 He was selected to the preseason Second-team All-CAA by Phil Steele in his sophomore season.
 In his Senior season, he was named First-team All-CAA as a defensive lineman.

 Professional career

 Houston Texans

 On April 29, 2012, he signed with Houston Texans as an undrafted free agent.
 On August 31, 2012, he was released by the Texans.

 Tampa Bay Buccaneers

 On September 18, 2012, he signed with the Tampa Bay Buccaneers to join the practice squad.

 Indianapolis Colts

 On October 9, 2012, he signed with the Indianapolis Colts to join their practice squad.